sungjae-cho/Medical-Neuroscience-Duke/5-Neural_Signaling.md

 - Relative refractory period:
   - The neuron can fire another action potential, but only if the stimulus is stronger than usual.
   - This is because some sodium channels have reset, but the membrane is still hyperpolarized due to the continued outflow of potassium ions (K+).

+## Molecular Mechanisms of Action Potential Generation, part 1

+- Keywords: (None)
+- $\Delta$(Membrane permeability) $\leftrightarrow$ $\Delta V_m$
+- The inactivation of Na+ channels happens because of a gating mechanism.
+- K+ channels do not have this mechanism.
+Thus, it does not become inactivated.